dizukl/UKL-DIZApps/README.md

-# DIZApps
+# UKL-DIZApps

-The DIZApps provided here were developed in a project granted by the Federal Ministry of Education and Research with grant no. 01ZZ1803D.
+The UKL-DIZApps provided here were developed in a project granted by the Federal Ministry of Education and Research with grant no. 01ZZ1803D.

 Current release: 2022-12-19